domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 ### Change Operation Sort Order (e.g. for UI Sorting) ###

-By default, actions are ordered by assigned tag (see above) before they're grouped into the path-based, hierarchichal structure imposed by the [Swagger spec](http://swagger.io/specification).
-You can change this behavior with a custom sorting strategy:
+By default, actions are ordered by assigned tag (see above) before they're grouped into the path-centric, nested structure of the [Swagger spec](http://swagger.io/specification).
+But, you can change the default ordering of actions with a custom sorting strategy:

 ```csharp
 services.AddSwaggerGen(c =>